 - Ensure greater supervision and safety for the children

-- There are 54,135 children in Lucas County eligible for free and reduced price school meals.
-Of these children, 26,850 are estimated to be living in food insecure households where consistent access to adequate food is limited by lack of money and other resources.
+- There are 50,000 children in Lucas County eligible for free and reduced-price school meals.
+Of these children, more than half are estimated to be living in food insecure households where consistent access to adequate food is limited by lack of money and other resources.

 - During the summer months, children are 2 to 3 times more likely to gain weight.

-- Close to 80% of the students in the Toledo Public School District qualify for free or reduced meals.
+- Over 80% of the students in the Toledo Public School District qualify for free or reduced meals.

-- Food insecurity can result in increased health, mental and behavioral problems.
+- Lack of proper nutrition can result in increased health, mental and behavioral problems.
 Poor nutritional intake affects a child’s learning potential.

 THANK YOU TO OUR SUMMER MEAL PARTNER FUNDERS !